 - Establish event planning timeline – you’ll want at least 60-90 days for planning any charity event and more time is better.

-- Select a leadership team including: Tournament Director, Sponsorship Director, Marketing Manager (for media relations and promotions), Prize & Gift Coordinator, Volunteer Coordinator, etc.
+- Select a leadership team including: The Charity Poker Event Director, Sponsorship Director, Marketing Manager (for media relations and promotions), Prize & Gift Coordinator, Volunteer Coordinator, etc.

 - Choose a tournament date and location.

 - Develop a list of potential sponsors and create sponsorship packages that include promotional opportunities for business sponsors.

 - Develop promotional materials including fundraising event flyers, tournament brochures, and event signage (include sponsor logos)

 - Create player packages including registration instructions, tournament rules, event activities, prizes, etc.

 - Set up a website for online registration and processing secure payments (This is where our online fundraising software can help!)